janlelis/nginx-only/README.md

-## Dockerfile for nginx
+# janlelis/nginx-only

-Installs nginx from source on ubunt:trusty.
+A docker image that installs nginx from source on ubuntu:trusty.
 Based on [dockerfile/nginx](https://github.com/dockerfile/nginx).